 Like mesothelioma, asbestosis has a long latency period (time between initial exposure and the first sign of symptoms), often between 10 and 40 years.
 Early detection can greatly improve an asbestosis prognosis.
 Talk to your doctor if you have a work history around asbestos.
 Informing your doctors will allow them to look for early signs of asbestos-related disease during your regular checkups.

-When scar tissue forms on the lungs as a result of the microscopic asbestos fibers, it becomes increasingly difficult for your lungs to receive optimal amounts of fresh air.
+When scar tissue forms on the lungs as a result of irritation from the microscopic asbestos fibers, it becomes increasingly difficult for your lungs to receive optimal amounts of fresh air.
 The most common symptoms associated with asbestosis are a chronic cough and shortness of breath.
 Additional symptoms include:

 - A crackling sound in the lungs when inhaling